-There is something mystical about the world of psychotherapy, as if we can see into the souls of every person we meet.
-While this is not the case, most of us have developed a keen sense of human behavior and are more aware of subtle nuances and inconsistencies than most.
-However, in the end, we are just human like everyone else and retreat to our own families at the end of the day.
+Some people assume there is something mystical about the world of psychotherapy.
+People seem to think we can see into the souls of every person we meet.
+While this is not the case, most of us have developed a keen understanding of human behavior.
+We are often more aware of subtle nuances and inconsistencies than most.

 There is a certain strength in asking for help.
 Neglecting to help-seek is not an indication of superb inner fortitude.
-It could be stubbornness or a conditioned sense of self-sufficiency, or perhaps a sophisticated and ultimately believable defense mechanism, but rarely a sign of strength.
-Before considering or bowing away from therapy completely, consider the following:
+It could be stubbornness or a conditioned sense of self-sufficiency.
+It may be also be a sophisticated and ultimately believable defense mechanism, but it is rarely a sign of strength.

 Therapists care deeply about their clients.
 That’s why we chose to do what we do.
 With that said, we are all different.
 We have different personalities and styles.
 The most important part of creating a successful therapy experience is the relationship between the therapist and client.
 It’s okay to “shop around” until you find the right therapist.

 Don’t knock it ‘til you try it.
 Many skeptical people have acquired a deep appreciation for the therapy process.

 Andrews & Associates Counseling is owned and operated by Dr. Stephanie Wick, who is a long time resident of the Manhattan area.
 She is a Licensed Clinical Marriage and Family Therapist (LCMFT) and Licensed Clinical Addictions Counselor (LCAC) in Kansas.